%%capture

 This is where zfit finishes and other libraries take over.

-Beginning of hepstats#
+Beginning of hepstats - Extended#

 hepstats is a library containing statistical tools and utilities for high energy physics.
 In particular you do statistical inferences using the models and likelhoods function constructed in zfit.